interbiznw/docker-debian-bullseye/README.md

-# Debian Bullseye in Docker optimized for Unraid
+# Debian Bullseye in Docker optimized for Java DSC Server  ( https://sites.google.com/site/mppsuite/downloads/dscserver-2 )

 This Container is a full Debian Bullseye Xfce4 Desktop environment with a noVNC webGUI and all the basic tools pre-installed.

+This Container also has Java installed and the latest release of DscServer (Java) Installed ( https://sites.google.com/site/mppsuite/downloads/dscserver-2 )

 If you want to install some other application you can do that by creating a user.sh and mounting it to the container to /opt/scripts/user.sh (a standard bash script should do the trick).